 Yifan Liao (廖一凡)

 I'm a Ph.D. student at HKUST (Guangzhou).
+Advised by Prof. Xinlei He, with supervision from Prof. Xinhu Zheng.

 Previously, I worked as a research assistant for one year at the NUS Research Institute in Chongqing, under the supervision of Prof. Zhiyong Huang.